MarcelinoV/US_CO2_Emissions/README.md

 After connecting to the data in a Google Colab Notebook instance, I investigated some basic questions using SQL, which were the following:

-*1. How do states compare when it comes to CO2 emissions?
+*1. How do states compare when it comes to CO2 emissions?*

-2. How have CO2 emissions increased or decreased throughout the years in the US?
+*2. How have CO2 emissions increased or decreased throughout the years in the US?*

-3. What is the most common Gas type?*
+*3. What is the most common Gas type?*

 To summarize, I found that Texas, Louisiana, California, Illinois, and Indiana had the highest amount of GHG emissions, while DC, Vermont, New Hampshire, South Dakota, & Rhode Island had the least.
 I also found that the year 2017 had the most amount of emissions, 2012 had the least, and the most commmon emission in the US is CO2 gas, or carbon dioxide.